sami-hatna66/Flashbang-Renderer/README.md

 - Alpha masking
 - Shading normals

-Visit https://sami-hatna66.github.io/flashbang-showcase/ to see a complex scene rendered with Flashbang which showcases and provides details about many of these features.
+Visit https://sami-hatna66.github.io/flashbang-showcase/ to see a complex scene rendered with Flashbang which showcases many of these features.

 ## Usage